 Investment Strategy.
-The assets in this investment option are allocated to a funding agreement issued by TIAA-CREF Life Insurance Company (TIAA-CREF Life), which is an affiliate of TFI, to the Board as the policyholder on behalf of the trust.
+The assets in this investment option are allocated to a funding agreement issued by TIAA-CREF Life Insurance Company (TIAA-CREF Life), which is an affiliate of TIAA-CREF Tuition Financing, Inc. (TFI), which is a subsidiary of Teachers Insurance Annuity Association of America (TIAA), to the Board as the policyholder on behalf of the trust.
 The funding agreement provides a minimum guaranteed rate of return on the amounts allocated to it by the investment option.
 The minimum effective annual interest rate will be neither less than 1% nor greater than 3% at any time.
 The guarantee is made by the insurance company to the policyholder, not to account owners.
 In addition to the guaranteed rate of interest to the policyholder, the funding agreement allows for the possibility that additional interest may be credited as declared periodically by TIAA-CREF Life.
 The rate of any additional interest is declared in advance for a period of up to 12 months and is not guaranteed for any future periods.

 Accumulations (including contributions and earnings) under the Funding Agreement for the Guaranteed Option are credited to MACS at an annually established effective interest rate and are guaranteed to earn the effective interest rate subject to the claims-paying ability of TIAA-CREF Life.
-The effective interest rate was 1.10%, 1.60% and 1.85% for the annual periods ending March 31, 2022, 2021 and 2020, respectively.
+The effective interest rate was 1.10%, 1.10% and 1.60% for the annual periods ending March 31, 2023, 2022 and 2021, respectively.

 Teachers Advisors, Inc., an affiliate of TFI, is registered with the Securities and Exchange Commission (the Commission) as an investment advisor and provides investment advisory services to the TIAA-CREF Institutional Mutual Funds.
-Teachers Personal Investor Services, Inc., an affiliate of TFI, and TIAA-CREF Individual & Institutional Services, Inc., also an affiliate of TFI, both of which are registered with the Commission as broker-dealers and are members of the National Association of Securities Dealers, Inc., provide the telephone counseling, marketing and information services required of TFI.
+Teachers Personal Investor Services, Inc., an affiliate of TFI, and TIAA-CREF Individual & Institutional Services, Inc., also an affiliate of TFI, both of which are registered with the Commission as broker-dealers and are members of the

+National Association of Securities Dealers, Inc., provide the telephone counseling, marketing, and information services required of TFI.